How to improve your work-life balance - 5 tips

 Psychologists confirm other dangers of a protracted working week.
 Long hours at the office can weaken your cognitive abilities, leaving you less creative, less productive and more prone to making errors – outcomes that can be damaging to your career.

-This highlights the importance of achieving work-life balance in Hong Kong.
-And it can be done by taking five straightforward steps.
+This article highlights how to balance work and family life in Hong Kong, and how it can be done by taking five straightforward steps:

 1. Know what your ideal work-life balance looks like

 We each have different ideas about the perfect blend of life and work.
 What matters, is the work-life mix that’s right for you.